arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 <h2><p align="center"> <b>Mutagenesis Scan</b> </p> </h2>

-<p align="justify"><b>This protocol is designed to perform a mutagenesis scan with residues such as ALA or GLY.
+<p align="justify"><b>This protocol is designed to perform a mutagenesis scan with residues such as ALA or GLY (other residues are also allowed).
 The mutated residues are optimized while keeping the rest of the system fixed, and then single-point calculations are performed on the provided reactant and transition state structures. </b></p>

 <p><b>The protocol requires the following inputs:</b>
 <br>